UANATACA/ONESHOT-REPO/oneshot_gui.md

 ## Webhooks

-SignBox API requires that the customer business develop a webhook to manage the service callbacks.
-There are two callbacks in the service that must be set in the parameters `url_out` and `urlback` of the <a href="#tag/Signature/paths/~1api~1sign/post"> SIGN</a> API call.
+One-Shot API requires that the customer business develop a webhook to manage our service callbacks.

 **urlback**